jnozzi/cocoadev.com/SiteContent/General/MouseTrackingInAView.markdown

 *Notes

-*<code>-disableCursorRects</code> is necessary if you want to have a custom cursor persist during the drag.
+*    -disableCursorRects is necessary if you want to have a custom cursor persist during the drag.